 Note that our log-likelihood function imposes that an individual has the same heterogeneity term across unemployment spells (see also van der Klaauw and van Ours (2013)).
 This restriction greatly facilitates identification of our model and has the big advantage that the chosen exit state is allowed to depend on the unobservable characteristics of the workers (Abbring and van den Berg, 2003b; Abbring and Van den Berg, 2003a).
-This is important in our setting as we allow for selectivity in labor market participation..
+This is important in our setting as we allow for selectivity in labor market participation..11

-&lt;sup>11 In certain circumstances it might be possible that an estimated heterogeneity parameter takes a large negative value, which makes it impossible to invert our Hessian matrix and obtain standard errors.
-In such a case, we fix
+11 In certain circumstances it might be possible that an estimated heterogeneity parameter takes a large negative value, which makes it impossible to invert our Hessian matrix and obtain standard errors.
+In such a case, we fix the heterogeneity parameter and leave it as a constant in the estimation.
+We do so for heterogeneity points of less than -20.
+Furthermore, in the optimization process we account for possible degenerate distributions; see also

-We are not only interested in the effects of routine content and offshorability on unemployment duration but also how these job contents affect post-unemployment wages and job stability.
-As we have access to daily labor market spells, we can model the duration of the first employment spell after exiting unemployment in a similar way as in Equation (1).
+We are not only interested in the effects of routine content and offshorability on unemployment duration but also how these job contents affect post-unemployment wages and job stability.12 As we have access to daily labor market spells, we can model the duration of the first employment spell after exiting unemployment in a similar way as in Equation (1).
 Here, the parameters give us estimates how both unemployment training and previous job content is affecting re-employment stability.
 In order to investigate the effect on subsequent wages, we make use of the estimator suggested by Donald et al. (2000).
 It allows us to estimate the distribution function of wages in a similar way as hazard functions and can be incorporated in our model in a straightforward manner.
 We will discuss this approach in greater detail in Section 5.4 below.